MatthiasDeFre/pc-capturer/README.md

 # Point Cloud Capturing / Preprocessing
+The repository is the first stage of the real-time point cloud based streaming pipeline ([Complete pipeline](https://github.com/MatthiasDeFre/webrtc-pc-streaming)).
+It focuses on the capturing, preprocessing and encoding of point clouds and preparing them for low-latency transport between a single server and multiple clients.
+This application makes use of a UDP socket to transport the encoded point clouds to a seperate application responsible for the transmission between the server and clients.
+Configuration of the socket IP and port can be found at: [Usage](https://github.com/MatthiasDeFre/pc-capturer )

 ## Project Structure
 The project is build in a modular way allowing you to provide your own implementations of each pipeline stage.
 An interface is provided for the capturing, sampling and encoding stages.
 For capturing we currently use the Intel Realsense SDK 2.0.
 However, it is completely viable to implement different point cloud capturing solutions as long as you write your own code which converts the captured point cloud into a PCL compatible format for the other stages of the pipeline.